sdhull/find_the_fight/README.md

-# README
+# Find the Fight

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the repository for the [Find the Fight](https://findthefight.org) website.

-* Ruby version
+* Ruby version: 2.3.0

 * System dependencies
+  - postgresql

 * Configuration